Pschiee/Perfect-Colour/Documentation/Schematics/PDF_Schematics/README.md

-**This folder has the pdf files of the schematics created throughout this project."
+**This folder has the pdf files of the schematics created throughout this project.**

 These include: